Backup command

 Postgres Default path:

-To check the current running directory of Database using the command below
+To check the current running directory of the Database using the command below

 # sudo -u postgres psql -c "SHOW data_directory;"